 It seems like we all value kitchen resources that offer us versatility and convenience.
 This can be something as amazing as an innovative spice rack!
 Or as simple as a garlic mincer.
 All these things are truly lifesavers in the kitchen and we’re going to talk about another one!
 Introducing, Citric Acid Powder and all its nifty features!

 Discovered in 1917, citric acid powder actually comes from mold.
 And yes, you heard that correctly.
 Nevertheless, the mold by the name of “Aspergillus niger” is what creates this magical powder.
 Uniquely, the mold metabolizes sucrose or glucose which proves to be more efficient than extracting directly from citrus fruits.
-Citrus acid powder is actually more commonly referred to as sour salt because if its appearance and taste.
+Citric acid powder is actually more commonly referred to as sour salt because of its appearance and taste.
 Not to mention the candy-like appearance.

 What Can I Use Citrus Acid Powder For?